-Horowhenua District Council's Roading fees and charges for the 2016/2017 financial year are provided below.
+Horowhenua District Council's Roading fees and charges for the 2020/2021 financial year are provided below.
 These fees and charges were adopted by Council at the 6 May 2020 meeting.

 The following charges relate to the management of the Roading Corridor, the processing of Corridor Access Request (CAR) applications, issuing of Works Access Permits (WAP), the approval of Traffic Management Plans (TMP) and the monitoring of the physical works in the road corridor.

 |Minor Works (see Note 6)